Contact Us for a Free Consultation (213) 542-0979

 What Can Happen If You're Charged with Real Estate Fraud?

-This would be real estate fraud, and the person would be looking at being prosecuted either at the California state level, which I see most of the time or at the federal level if some other factors and circumstances apply.
+This would be real estate fraud, and the person would face prosecution at the California state level, which I see most of the time, or at the federal level if other factors and circumstances apply.

-California's criminal law provisions cover fraudulent conduct occurring during the real estate transaction and mortgage loan acquisition process in many ways.
+California's criminal law provisions cover fraudulent conduct in many ways during the real estate transaction and mortgage loan acquisition process.

 Grand Theft – Penal Code 487 PC

-For example, they will have to show that the defendant intentionally deceived the property owner with false claims or representation.
-Also, that the unlawful conduct allowed them to take ownership of the property.
+For example, they must also show that the defendant intentionally deceived the property owner with false claims or representation and that the unlawful conduct allowed them to take ownership of the property.

-This includes lying over the ownership of a piece of property during the sales process, concealing defects with the property, among others.
+This includes lying over the ownership of a piece of property during the sales process and concealing defects with the property, among others.
 Other specific provisions also apply to real estate fraud cases.
 These include:

 • foreclosure fraud in violation of California Civil Code Section 2945.4,